Widow's peak: Notable examples

 A number of fictional people have a widow's peak.
 In film, this trait is often associated with a villain or antagonist; Count Dracula is an example.
 Eddie Munster – from the television program The Munsters – also had this distinctive hairline.
-Another villain depicted as having widow's peak hair is The Joker from Batman comic books and films.
+Another villain depicted as having widow's peak hair is the Joker from Batman comic books and films.
 Namor, the Sub-Mariner has long held the feature.
 Vegeta from the Dragon Ball franchise is known for his widow's peak.
 Hannibal Lecter is repeatedly described as having one in the novels that feature his story.
-The original illustrations of Sherlock Holmes present the famed detective with a prominent widow's peak, as do all of Spider-Man co-creator Steve Ditko's drawings of Peter Parker, and a sketch of James Bond personally commissioned by the author Ian Fleming.
+However, the hairline is not strictly associated with fictional villains, for example beloved Disney character Mickey Mouse sports a distinctive widow's peak.
+The original illustrations of Sherlock Holmes present the famed detective with a prominent widow's peak, as do all of Spider-Man co-creator Steve Ditko's drawings of Peter Parker, and a sketch of James Bond personally commissioned by the character's creator, Ian Fleming.
 Pulp fiction hero Doc Savage also had this hair trait.
 Oberyn Martell from George R. R. Martin's A Song of Ice and Fire novels is described as having a prominent widow's peak.

 Additionally, widow's peaks are shown to poll well for politicians.
-According to research by Shawn Rosenberg of the University of California-Irvine, "widow’s peaks (though more so on female candidates) were a clear positive.
+According to research by Shawn Rosenberg of the University of California, Irvine, "widow’s peaks (though more so on female candidates) were a clear positive.
 It was associated with being seen as more competent and with greater integrity".